NateEag/useful-programs/readme.md

 powerful, fast full-text search engine built on Java, capable of importing data from DBs, PDFs, and of doing faceted searches, as well as having some geospatial search functions.
-It's not very user-friendly, and the architecture is very Java (verbose and clunky), but it sure is fast.
+It's not very user-friendly, and the architecture is very Java, but it sure is fast.

 If you have need of templating in PHP, Twig is the way to go, hands-down: